 Syphilis is a bacterial infection that is most often spread through sexual contact.

 Treatment involves a single dose of penicillin, or 3 weekly doses for later stage disease.
 It is rare for the disease to return.

 People who live in the same house with someone who is infected should be examined for yaws and treated if they are infected.

 If treated in its early stages, yaws can be cured.
 Skin lesions may take several months to heal.

 By its late stage, yaws may have already caused damage to the skin and bones.
 It may not be fully reversible, even with treatment.

-Yaws may damage the skin and bones, affecting the appearance and ability to move.
+Yaws may damage the skin and bones.
+It can affect a person's appearance and ability to move.
 It can also cause deformities of the legs, nose, palate, and upper jaw.

 When to Contact a Medical Professional

-Hook III EW.
+Hook EW.
 Nonsyphilitic treponematoses.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 328.
+Goldman's Cecil Medicine .
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 320.